Behavioral Intervention Team (BIT)

 Students may complete a report electronically at any time by going to the MCC homepage, clicking on "Current Students" and scrolling down to "Student Conduct Reporting Form".
 Faculty, staff and administrators can access a behavioral reporting form on the Faculty/Staff Info web page.

-- Dr. John Selmon - Vice President of Student Services - Co-Chair
+- Dr. John Selmon - Vice President for Student Services/Administration - Co-Chair

 - Larry Visconti - Counseling - Co-Chair